Giles Fletcher. Sonnets to Licia, publshed 1593.

 To calm the tempest, when the storms were rife;

-And that thy daughter should a V
+And that thy daughter should a VENUS be.

 I call thee VENUS, Sweet! but be not wroth;